 Coconut oil has, in recent years, been hailed as an all-around great oil.
 You can catch people not only consuming it but also using it for their hair, skin, and nails to provide moisture.
 Some even use it for oil pulling.

-As for the taste, it has a sweet coconut flavor that might not blend well with dishes written with sesame oil in mind.
-It is able to withstand higher temperatures during cooking, so it is still a good sub for sesame oil.
+As for the taste, sweet coconut flavor might not blend well with dishes made with sesame oil flavor in mind.
+It can withstand higher temperatures during cooking, so it is still a good sub for sesame oil.

 Butter is last on the list for sesame oil substitutes.
 It is mainly included as a backup in case the other oils are not available.
 In terms of taste, it adds quite a lovely richness and sweetness to dishes.
 However, it does not add the nutty flavor typically derived from sesame seed oil.